Visruat/VSD-HDP/README.md

 $ cd yosys-master/yosys/
 $ make
 $ sudo install make

+if it doesn't work ( version mismatch might occur when combining other open software )
+$ sudo apt install yosys
 ```

 _Note : one can choose to make a separate build folder for performing the make command(installing yosys).
 This should be done after installing the dependency in the installation flow_